Wind Energy Links

 National Wind Coordinating Committee

-The National Wind Coordinating Committee (NWCC) identifies issues that affect the use of wind power, establishes dialogues among key stakeholders, and catalyzes appropriate activities to support the development of environmentally, economically, and politically sustainable commercial markets for wind power.
-This site has a list of wind energy links at http://www.nationalwind.org/resources/default.htm.
+The National Wind Coordinating Collaborative (NWCC) identifies issues that affect the use of wind power, establishes dialogues among key stakeholders, and catalyzes appropriate activities to support the development of environmentally, economically, and politically sustainable commercial markets for wind power.

 National Wind Technology Center